How to Order Lab Tests for Client's Nutritional Status

 Also, blood draws will require the client to visit a draw site (be sure to check if your licensure and specialty allows for blood draw tests to be ordered, or if you’ll need to coordinate with another healthcare professional).
 Moreover, a stool sample can be collected directly by your client, and they’ll mail their results according to the kit instructions.

 Working virtually with clients?
 First, you can still coordinate lab testing through your nutritional private practice.
 Then, have clients order the recommended test kits directly from online laboratories.
 And their lab kits will deliver to their home address, for clients to independently obtain their test sample.
 For blood spot or saliva swab tests, consider walking a client through obtaining the sample during a telehealth (video chat) nutrition session.
 In addition, lab kits require a blood draw, you can help your client find the nearest blood draw site.
+If you’re struggling to navigate this process on your own, look to Healthie to streamline payment processing, Telehealth scheduling, implementation, and more!
+Simply click here to get started with a free plan today.

 Mail in your test kit: